UWrc/UWrc.github.io/docs/hyak101/basics/login.md

 ```
 Let's breakdown the pieces of our prompt:
 * You will see your UW Net ID in place of the word UWNetID above, indicating you are logged in under your username for `klone`.
-* `@klone-login01` or `@klone-login03` indicates you have logged into the login node or the "front door" of HYAK.
+* `@klone-login01` or `@klone-login03` indicates you have logged into the login node or the "front door" of Hyak.
 This is where all users start.
 Please review our list of [**Acceptable Uses of the Login Node [HERE]**](https://hyak.uw.edu/docs/setup/ssh#acceptable-uses-of-the-login-node).
 We will discuss how to perform all other activities on compute nodes later on in this tutorial.
 * The `~` symbol is shorthand for your Home directory.
 This is your default login "location" on `klone`.
 Please review our
-[**Storage Documentation [HERE]**](https://hyak.uw.edu/docs/storage/gscratch#user-home-directory) to learn about Disk Storage in your Home directory, which is an important concept for HYAK users.
+[**Storage Documentation [HERE]**](https://hyak.uw.edu/docs/storage/gscratch#user-home-directory) to learn about Disk Storage in your Home directory, which is an important concept for Hyak users.

 In the next section, we will discuss your "location" on the `klone` file system and how to navigate from directory to directory.